Searching a Database of Source Codes Using Contextualized Code Search: Introduction

 \section{Introduction}

-We consider the problem of \emph{contextualized code search}.
 An end-user has produced a partially completed computer program, where a piece of code (typically a body of a method or function) is wholly or partially missing.
 The goal is to search a large corpus of program fragments $D = \{ \sProg_1, \sProg_2, ... \}$, and automatically choose the fragment from the database that is most likely to complete the program, without requiring an end-user to explicitly formulate a query.
 For example, consider the following code:

 \begin{codesmall} class IO { public void readFully(InputStream fd, byte[] dst, int off, int len) throws IOException { while (len > 0) { int r = fd.read(dst, off, len); off += r; len -= r; }}

 public void findMe (OutputStream out){ __CODE_SEARCH__ }} \end{codesmall}